-Goal

-Improve the Design and Appearance of the Corridor

-Encourage redevelopment efforts through mixed-use developments and flexible zoning.

-Encourage cluster development as opposed to strip residential or commercial uses along existing roadways and require these new commercial, industrial, and major residential developments are located in proximity to existing or planned infrastructure.

-Require new developments to incorporate necessary extensions through pedestrian and vehicular inter-connectivity between all types of developments

-Encourage walkability principals in design by requiring sidewalks and mixed use pathways where appropriate.

-Promote best practices for access management by reducing curb cuts, encouraging shared driveways, and access drives.

-Utilize buffer areas to separate incompatible land uses, such as commercial and residential uses, to limit potential land use conflicts.

-Control development densities and locations through updated zoning districts and regulations based on the future land use plan.

-Establish site and building design guidelines to ensure that new development is of a high quality, both in appearance and function.
+Goal Objective Improve the Design Encourage redevelopment efforts through mixed-use develop- ments and flexible zoning. and Appearance of Objective the Corridor Encourage cluster development as opposed to strip residential or commercial uses along existing roadways and require these new commercial, industrial, and major residential developments are located in proximity to existing or planned infrastructure.
+Objective Require new developments to incorporate necessary extensions through pedestrian and vehicular inter-connectivity between all types of developments Objective Encourage walkability principals in design by requiring sidewalks and mixed use pathways where appropriate.
+Objective Promote best practices for access management by reducing curb cuts, encouraging shared driveways, and access drives.
+Objective Utilize buffer areas to separate incompatible land uses, such as commercial and residential uses, to limit potential land use con-flicts.
+Objective Control development densities and locations through updated zon- ing districts and regulations based on the future land use plan.
+Objective Establish site and building design guidelines to ensure that new development is of a high quality, both in appearance and function.